-Breast cancer and its treatments and side effects may affect your sex life and your feelings about yourself as a man.
+Breast cancer and its treatments and side effects may affect your sex life and your feelings about yourself as a woman.

-Men can have loss of sex drive (libido) and erection difficulties (erectile dysfunction or ED).
-Difficulties often improve after treatment, but for some men it may take longer.
-Some men may continue to have difficulties.
+Difficulties often slowly improve after treatment, but for some women it may take longer.
 You may feel insecure and worry about your current or future relationships.
-If you have a partner, it is important to let them know if you do not feel interested in sex.
-It can help to talk openly with them about your feelings.
-Cuddles, kisses and massages can show how much you care for someone, even if you do not have sex.
+If you have a partner, it can help to talk openly with them about your feelings.
 You may both need some time to adjust.